-Augmented Reality is a disruptive force in the automotive industry, revolutionizing traditional approaches to car prototyping, manufacturing, and advertising.
+The implementation of Augmented Reality is a disruptive force in any industry.
+In automotive, the technology revolutionizing traditional approaches to car prototyping, manufacturing, and advertising.
 It even helps to effectively plan production plants.
 Maybe cars of the future will differ from the current ones as much as electric cars differ from steam-powered automobiles, and all of this thanks to AR.

 What is Automotive Augmented Reality?

 How does Augmented Reality work?

 It’s a technology that combines reality and digital content by overlaying images, 3D models, buttons, audio, and other content on a real-world image.

 To experience AR, users need to use particular devices: